The secret life of gamers: How a niche underworld became mainstream in COVID-19 times

 “Our social connections provide a lot of things for us,” Natalie Pennington, a professor of communications at the University of Nevada at Las Vegas, told the Post.
 “The most tangible example is social support, just having somebody who can listen to us, or offer advice to us, or just be there when we want to cry.”

-“For me,” says Greg, “It’s been an important platform when keeping in touch with friends.
-Rather than calling then, it's so much more fun to share an experience with them at the same time.”
+“For me,” says Greg, “it’s been an important platform when keeping in touch with friends.
+Rather than calling them, it's so much more fun to share an experience with them at the same time.”

 Forming new connections